 "We have received great response and good applicants.
 Getting the right people is the most important thing – the project does not get any better than the people," says Göran Johansson, Professor of applied quantum physics and one of the main researchers in the quantum computer project.

 The theoretical efforts will initially focus on developing a computer model of the quantum computer experiment so that they can help experimentalists forward through simulations.

-Here, collaboration with companies comes into the picture - from them, researchers can get tips for real-life and urgent applications to investigate.
+Here, industrial collaboration comes into the picture – from companies, researchers can get tips for real-life and urgent applications to investigate.
 The Chalmers researchers have conducted discussions with Astrazeneca, who would have a lot to gain if they could calculate the characteristics of large molecules in their drug development, and Jeppesen who works to optimize aircraft crews and routes.
 The interest in becoming part of the quantum technology initiative is generally large among companies that have challenges that would be appropriate to solve with a quantum computer.

 "They are keen to not miss the train.
-This can go quite quickly when it's getting started, and then it's important to have skills and be able to get up at the right pace," says Per Delsing.
+This can go quite quickly when it's getting started, and then it's important to have skills and be able to speed up at the right pace," says Per Delsing.

 Text: Ingela Roos